 When you are sitting, standing, or sleeping, your static posture is how you hold yourself when you are not moving.

 How Can Posture Affect My Health?

-A poor posture can be harmful to your long term health.
+A poor posture can be harmful to your long-term health.
 When you slump over or slouch over, you can:

 What Is Good And Bad Posture When Sitting?

-We cannot maintain this upright posture for long periods of time without support, which means whatever you are sitting on should support your spinal curves, whether at your desk, in your car, or at home on your sofa.
+We cannot maintain this upright posture for long periods without support, which means whatever you are sitting on should support your spinal curves, whether at your desk, in your car, or at home on your sofa.
 As you are reading this, sit well back in the seat, feet flat on the floor

 What Is Good And Bad Posture When Standing?

 your head forward or to one side of your shoulders

 What Is Good And Bad Posture When Lying?

 You aim to keep your spine aligned when lying down, just as when sitting or standing.
 Mattresses and pillows support the spine’s natural curves.